Gervase Frederick Mathew

-He was sometime based in the Mediterranean then at Sydney and in Fiji and travelled extensively in the central Pacific.
+He was based in the Mediterranean, then at Sydney, and in Fiji and travelled extensively in the central Pacific.
 He introduced Edward Meyrick to the fauna of the central Pacific islands.
-Gervase Mathew was a Fellow of the Entomological Society of London the Zoological Society of London and the Linnean Society.
+Gervase Mathew was a fellow of the Entomological Society of London the Zoological Society of London and the Linnean Society.

-His collection and Types were sold to Godman and are now in the collection of the Natural History Museum, London.
+His collection and types were sold to Godman and are now in the collection of the Natural History Museum, London.